 And this is the reason you’re also the CEO of the company and are involved in day-to-day activities?

-Dr. Mrosik: This is the reason, I want to be in the line and my ambition is to develop the business in the right way.
-I have invested several millions in different types of categories.
-I want to be the product innovation leader that we are today but I want to follow a clear strategy inlaying the brand and product innovation and for that, we have a plan of 10 years.
-We want to regionalize the business and also internationalize the business.
-In this line, we invested heavily in India, which is a very important market of us.
-India is a developing and prospering country and we have a very good manager here, Mr. Farid Khan who is taking care of our Indian activities.
+Dr Mrosik: This is the reason I want to be in the line, and my ambition is to develop the business in the right way.
+I have invested several million in different types of categories.
+I want to be the product innovation leader that we are today, but I want to follow a clear strategy inlaying the brand and product innovation, and for that, we have a plan for 10 years.
+We want to regionalise the business and also internationalise the business.
+In this line, we invested heavily in India, which is a very important market for us.
+India is a developing and prospering country, and we have a very good manager here, Mr Farid Khan, who is taking care of our Indian activities.
 I am quite happy to see the development here in this market.

-Please elaborate about the profine brands and how do you position them in India.
+Please elaborate on the premium brands and how you position them in India.

-Dr. Mrosik: We are heavily investing in brand building and that’s a uniform trend you’d see in case of Profine worldwide.
-As you might know, profine is the roof brand but the main brands are KBE, Trocal and Kommerling.
-They have a worldwide presence and Kommerling I would say is the most recognized brand internationally I am more than happy to announce in the last year, Kommerling is now committing to India with its own extrusion plant.
+Dr Mrosik: We are heavily investing in brand building, and that’s a uniform trend you’d see in the case of Profine worldwide.
+As you might know, Profine is the roof brand, but the main brands are KBE, Trocal and Kommerling.
+They have a worldwide presence, and Kommerling, I would say, is the most recognised brand internationally.
+I am more than happy to announce that in the last year, Kommerling has now committed to India with its own extrusion plant.

 What prompted you to start a Profine extrusion in India, when China already had an extrusion?

-Dr. Mrosik: It is quite easy.
+Dr Mrosik: It is quite easy.
 Making a commitment to the market means you have to invest money in it.
 Customers are recognising it.
 Looking at a market from a distance, shipping products from another country doesn’t work.
 It’s not a commitment.
-Commitment means we want to employ people, we want to invest money and we want to start local production.
+Commitment means we want to employ people, we want to invest money, and we want to start local production.
 From all that I see now, it has been the right decision.
-The business is picking up and we are further investing in the Indian market.
-We today have 4 extrusion lines as of now and it’s going to rapidly increase.
+The business is picking up, and we are further investing in the Indian market.
+We have 4 extrusion lines as of now, and it’s going to rapidly increase.
 We are currently looking at acquiring more land and expanding thereon.

 Why is it so?
 Are the same manufacturing standards not followed in a subsidiary?

-Dr. Mrosik: We are currently about to harmonize the quality.
+Dr Mrosik: We are currently about to harmonise the quality.
 Setting quality standards is one of the main agendas.
 Don’t forget that there might be a different set of requirements in certain markets might be different.
-I understand that the Indian market is a very high-quality and brand-oriented market and this is the reason why we are investing in India in our own production plant.
+I understand that the Indian market is a very high-quality and brand-oriented market, and this is the reason why we are investing in India in our own production plant.
 And you will notice that the quality of the products manufactured here is best in class.
 You’ll notice the gloss and other things are unmatched.

 What is the edge that Kommerling as a brand has over others globally and in India?
-We know you market your product exceptionally; your booth here in this exhibition (fensterbaufrontale, Nurenberg, Germany) is a statement in itself.
-So, what drives this out of the box brand placement?
+We know you market your product exceptionally; your booth here in this exhibition (Fensterbaufrontale, Nürnberg, Germany) is a statement in itself.
+So, what drives this out-of-the-box brand placement?

-Dr. Mrosik: First of all Kommerling is a traditional brand.
+Dr Mrosik: First of all, Kommerling is a traditional brand.
 But it moves on with time.
 Kommerling is a future-oriented brand.
-Enlightenment with the people, customer clubs, and working with architects at their invitation, all this and a mix of different measures which we took in order to make Kommerling the world’s most recognizable brand, places us ahead of every other competitor of ours.
+Enlightenment with the people, customer clubs, and working with architects at their invitation, all this and a mix of different measures which we took in order to make Kommerling the world’s most recognisable brand, places us ahead of every other competitor of ours.

 ITC Classic Bharat Green